UPPMAX/naiss_file_transfer_course/docs/evaluations/20251114/README.md

 ## Say something positive about Björn

+Very friendly and helpful
+NA
+Clear instructions
+Explained well the steps
+He tried to support as much as possible when we have problems

 ## Say something about Björn he can improve

+NA
+NA
+I have no comments; the course objectives were nicely met NA
+Maybe go more often to the Zoom rooms to check

 ## Say something positive about Richèl

+Also very friendly and helpful really encouraging energy for teaching!
+Very enthusiastic
+Explained well the content + questions
+Very positive energy

 ## Say something about Richèl he can improve

+NA
+NA
+I have no comments; the course objectives were nicely met NA
+Explain the alternatives to the resources used

 ## Any other feedback?

+Thanks a lot for this!
+I found the level a bit too easy for a 3hour course, but it fit what was in the learning objectives.
+Very nice structure with the prerequisite page and how to find the zoom url, that was a nice way to do an exercise which could be used for more aspects of the course.
+Perhaps you could provide a bit more detail before moving on to the groups, but I’m still happy with the course.
+Overview could be presented in the form of a slide just at start.
+But it is optional.
+NA